ttntm/ttntm/src/blog/2024/45-11ty-omnivore.md

 }
 ```

-The Omnivore API key is stored in an _untracked_ local `.env` file and is made available using the `dotenv` package.
+The Omnivore API key is stored in a local `.env` file and is made available using the `dotenv` package.
 Don't forget that the API key should also be configured in whatever CI/CD service you're using to deploy your website.

 Other than that, the code is pretty straightforward: we either get a response, that we then process with a `map()` function, or we don't, which leads to an empty array being returned by the data file.
 That, and the outer try/catch, should make sure that potentials errors, timeouts etc. don't break the build.